akstrfn/markov-typing/README.md

 ```
 Options:
   -h,--help                   Print this help message and exit
-  --lowercase                 Use lowercase.
+  --lowercase                 Use lowercase characters.
-  --uppercase                 Use uppercase.
+  --uppercase                 Use uppercase characters.
   --symbols                   Use symbols.
   --num                       Use numbers.
-  --custom TEXT               Provide custom set of letters
+  --custom TEXT               Provide custom set of characters.
 ```

 # Warning